ENCROACHMENT – MASSACHUSETTS STYLE

 We’ve got some new neighbors, nice folks who bought a house that, while substantial, has been badly neglected.
 Since moving in a few months ago, they’ve been working like beavers to fix the place up.

-Today, they had a tree service cut down a number of trees, large and small.
+During the warm snap that followed last week’s frigid temps, they had a tree service cut down a number of trees, large and small.
 We have a couple of big pine trees – which I love but my wife doesn’t – that have branches overhanging the new neighbors’ back yard.

 Our neighbor came over to inquire whether we minded that he trim some of the long, spindly branches encroaching over the stockade fence into his yard.
 We were surprised to be asked.

 “But surely you know the Massachusetts Rule,” we said.
 “You don’t need permission to trim the oak branch back to the property line.
 That’s well settled law!”
 Our neighbor was pleased if a little skeptical.
 He was sure he couldn’t touch the branch – even though it extended well into his property – without our OK.